AnzelleL23/bubbles/README.md

 </p>
 - Another ranking which some may find extremely controversial.
 - Even though it’s often heralded as the 'muck diving capital of the world', there were periods of up to 20 mins where my camera would be off and all I'd see were just endless fields of sand.
-- Not ranked higher because the of the aforementioned disappointments and that the diving here is generally quite expensive.
+- Not ranked higher because the of the aforementioned disappointments and the fact that the diving here is generally quite expensive.
 - Not ranked lower because the water has surprisingly good visibility for a muck site, presence of some very unique critters and ease of diving (no current, little if any).
-- Perhaps I went too early during the high season so I’ll defiantly make a second visit and update the tier list.
+- Perhaps I went too early during the high season so I’ll definitely make a second visit and update the tier list.
+- I prefer Anilao over Lembeh since the former has much better water conditions, with more interesting topography.
 - **Highlights:** Nudibranch, octopus, muck etc.

 ### Sail Rock (Thailand)